UK entrepreneur Michelle Mone is the founder of successful lingerie brand – Ultimo.

 2. Entrepreneurship is NOT for the soft-hearted

-Entrepreneurship is brutal, vicious, hard fucking work, fierce, tough, unforgiving, and challenging.
+Entrepreneurship is brutal, vicious, hard fucking work and unforgiving.
+But it is rewarding and challenging.

 When Michelle Mone started Ultimo, she faced setbacks that would have had the average person giving up completely.